Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 Opponents argue that alcohol consumption declined dramatically during Prohibition–by 30 to 50 percent.
 Deaths from cirrhosis of the liver for men fell from 29.5 per 100,000 in 1911 to 10.7 per 100,000 in 1929.

 Was Prohibition a “noble experiment” or a misguided effort to use government to shape morality?
 Even today, the answer is not entirely clear.
+Ironically, Prohibition, one of the most lawless chapters in the country’s history, didn’t diminish, by one drop, Americans’ thirst for things that are bad for them.

 Whaleoil on a phone, iPad or tablet without ads is so fast!